Logo image

-Magazine article
+Magazine article Open access

-A TEST THE GENERATIONALLY-LINKED ARCHAEOLOGICAL APPROACH EVALUATED WITH 4,000 YEARS OF SALISH SEA ARCHAEOLOGICAL FAUNA AND FLORA
+A TEST: THE GENERATIONALLY-LINKED ARCHAEOLOGICAL APPROACH EVALUATED WITH 4,000 YEARS OF SALISH SEA ARCHAEOLOGICAL FAUNA AND FLORA

 SAA Archaeological Record, pp.24-31